 Types of Nouns

-Think of something in the world, (literally, choose anything).
+Think of something in the world—pick anything.
 I’ll wait.

 …Have you thought of something yet?
-Whatever thing you’re thinking of, it’s most likely a noun.
+Whatever it is you’re thinking of, it’s most likely a noun.

 What are nouns in grammar?